copyrite/LwotcMinimalText/XComGame.md

 * {% COOLDOWN %}

 ## Rapid Reaction
-Up to 2 times per turn, +1 Overwatch shot when you hit an Overwatch shot.
+Up to 2 times per turn, +1 Overwatch shot when you hit with an Overwatch shot.
 * If you can fire additional Overwatch shots unconditionally, they can start new Rapid Reaction chains.

 ## Rapid Targeting
 Use your Holotargeter to debuff an enemy.
 All units have +10/+15/+20 Aim against the target.\
 Passive: Holotargeting and Multitargeting do not end your turn.
 * {% COOLDOWN %}
-* HiDef Holo, Independent Tracking, and Vital Point Targeting apply to all targets.

 ## Ready For Anything
 You enter Overwatch after you fire a turn-ending standard shot with your primary weapon.